wimpysworld/obs-studio-portable/README.md

 ## Release numbers

-An OBS Studio Portable for Ubuntu release number will be something like r23173, and the filename will clearly indicate the version of OBS Studio and which Ubuntu release is it for:
+An OBS Studio Portable for Linux release number will be something like r23173, and the filename will indicate the version of OBS Studio and which Ubuntu release it is for:

 ```text
                      +-- OBS Portable for Ubuntu revision